 Strategy 2: Modular Writing Blocks

 Writing 4,000 words can cause writer's block.
 The 'Lego Canvas' approach breaks the essay into modular sections.
 By treating the literature review, methodology, and data analysis as separate assignments, teachers reduce the perceived threat.
-Students focus on one 'Lego block' at a time.
+Learners focus on one 'Lego block' at a time.

 Strategy 3: Structuring Exploratory Talk